Simplicity S65 Cordless Multi-Use Review

 Battery

-This variant (S65S) comes with a single detachable 2000 mAh lithium-ion battery with a claimed run time of 25 minutes.
+This variant (S65S) features a single detachable 2000 mAh lithium-ion battery, boasting a claimed runtime of 25 minutes.

-I tested the run time claims by running the vacuum with the soft roller on a full charge until empty, and it lasted around 29 minutes and 31 seconds.
+I tested the runtime claims by running the vacuum with the soft roller on a full charge until it was empty, and it lasted around 29 minutes and 31 seconds.

-Even with its detachability, you can’t charge the battery separately since the charging port is on the vacuum itself.
+Even with its detachability, you can’t charge the battery separately, as the charging port is located on the vacuum itself.

 The port connects directly to the plug, and the charging pins are used for the docking station (more below).

-The S65S (Standard) and S65D (Deluxe) only come with one battery, while the S65P (Premium) comes with two batteries, doubling the run time.
+The S65S (Standard) and S65D (Deluxe) models come with only one battery, whereas the S65P (Premium) model comes with two batteries, effectively doubling the run time.

 Handheld Configuration